The Best MCAT Study Schedule [1 Month, 2 Months, 3 Months, 4 Months, 6 Months]

 How to Build a Great MCAT Study Plan

 No matter how much time you have to study before the exam, there are several items you will need to fit into your schedule.
-Here we’ll go over what you need to include in your MCAT study schedule.
+Here, we’ll go over what you need to include in your MCAT study schedule.

 Step 1: Determine Your Timeline

-Before scheduling your MCAT test date, consider the admissions timeline for the medical school you’re applying to.
-This will help you figure out how much time you have to learn concepts and how much time you’d have to potentially retake the exam.
+The first step to planning your schedule is determining how much time you have to study.
+Before scheduling your MCAT test date, consider how much time you have to learn concepts and how much time you’d have to potentially retake the exam.
 Decide how many hours you can dedicate to your studies each week.

 We recommend following a three-month MCAT study plan to adequately prepare for the exam, although longer and shorter timelines are possible with a well-crafted schedule.
 That said, if you are working or studying full-time, you should give yourself more time to avoid burnout.

-Step 2: Build With a Test Content
+Step 2: Begin With Test Content

 The most important part of studying for the MCAT is knowing the material.
 The MCAT is divided into four sections: